IAMconsortium/nomenclature/doc/source/user_guide.rst

 User Guide
 ==========

-Typically, nomenclature is used as part of the data upload process for integrated assessment model comparison studies that use the IIASA Scenario Explorer infrastructure.
+The **nomenclature** package is used as part of the data upload process for integrated assessment model comparison studies that use the IIASA Scenario Explorer infrastructure.

-As part of the data processing workflow, nomenclature is used to perform two tasks, input data validation against codelists and region aggregation based on information given in model mappings.
+As part of the data processing workflow, **nomenclature** is used to perform two tasks, input data validation against codelists and region aggregation based on information given in model mappings.